DReyesTong/book-library/README.md

 Add Books: Users can add books with a title, author, and description.
 View Books: All added books are listed on the main page.
 Delete Books: Users can delete books from their list.
-Update Books: Users can edit and update book details.

 ## Technologies Used
 Frontend: React.js